bkimminich/it-security-lecture/slides/01-04-network_security.md

 ![Simple Web Application Firewall Architecture](images/02-09-sdlc/WAF_Archi.png)

-_:eyes: WAF benefits and limitations will be covered in detail at the end of [next semester](02-09-sdlc.md#web-application-firewall)!_
+_:telescope: WAF benefits and limitations will be covered in detail at the end of [next semester](02-09-sdlc.md#web-application-firewall)!_